rgoshen/notes/computer_science/web_developer_fundamentals/developer-fundamentals.web-fundamentals.md

 After that, we'll teach you about how to use **Chrome's Developer Tools** to debug your code.
 Debugging skills are arguably the most important part of being an engineer.

 This unit will also look at a **JavaScript function called timers**.
 This is a function that allows you to call a second function after a set amount of time elapses.
-For instance, if you wanted to create a pop up to collect the emails of visitors to your web page, a timer would be an easy way to schedule that.
+For instance, if you wanted to create a pop-up to collect the emails of visitors to your web page, a timer would be an easy way to schedule that.

 ### Goals